Sir Edmund Backhouse, 2nd Baronet: China

-Peking, during that period of World War II, was occupied by Imperial Japan, with whom Britain was at war from 1941.
+Beijing, during that period of World War II, was occupied by Imperial Japan, with whom Britain was at war from 1941.
 By then Backhouse's political views were fascist and he became a Japanese collaborator who wished fervently for an Axis victory that would destroy Great Britain.
-Backhouse died in the Hospital St Michel in Peking in 1944 aged 70, unmarried, and was succeeded in the baronetcy by his nephew John Edmund Backhouse, son of Roger Backhouse.
+Backhouse died in the Hospital St Michel in Beijing in 1944 aged 70, unmarried, and was succeeded in the baronetcy by his nephew John Edmund Backhouse, son of Roger Backhouse.
 He had converted to Roman Catholicism in 1942 and was buried at Chala Catholic Cemetery near Pingzemen.
 Apparently regardless of his loyalties he was commemorated by the Commonwealth War Graves Commission among its list of British civilian war dead in China.

-Accusations of forgery and fabrication
+Forgery accusations

+Joyce Lau of The New York Times wrote that, when Backhouse was active, "there was little information about China available in the West" and that people reading his content could not easily check his statements; additionally, Backhouse knew that Westerners had a preconceived notion of China being "an exotic, and erotic, fantasy world of empresses and opium smoke" and wanted content portraying such a world.